manish2889/Zee5/README.md

    2. recompile
    3. sign

  It will effectively decrypt https traffic in Via browser.
+This is applicable for all apps